chrispepper1989/rust_if_branch_benchmark/README.md

 With this the logical is actually shown to be slower!

 ### Final Custom Benchmark version
-If you run this on your machine, you will see this result:
+If you run this code as it is today, on your machine, you will see this result:

 ```
 Basic benchmark